Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Estimating Semi-supervised Multimodal Interactions

-\paragraph{Agreement synergy} We first consider the case when two modalities contain shared information that leads to agreement in predicting the outcome.
+\paragraph{Synergy and redundancy} Our first relationship stems from the case when two modalities contain shared information about the task.
 In studying these situations, a driving force for estimating $S$ is the amount of shared information $I(X_1;X_2)$ between modalities, with the intuition that more shared information naturally leads to redundancy which gives less opportunity for new synergistic interactions.
-Mathematically, we formalize this by relating $S$ to $R$~\cite{williams2010nonnegative},
+Mathematically, we formalize this by relating $S$ to $R$,